Cooperative education courses at Maine Maritime Academy are an integral part of our students’ education and a graduation requirement for most majors.

-The cooperative education work experience is powerful and dynamic, providing both technical and social learning opportunities.
-The purpose of the co-op is to facilitate practical, hands-on experience in a student’s field of study.
+The cooperative education work experience is dynamic and powerful, providing both technical and social learning opportunities.
+Work experiences facilitate practical, hands-on experience in a student’s chosen field of study.
 Along with this work experience comes exposure to:

-- Current practices in your area of study
+- Current practices in your field of study

 - Management organizations and structures